lindseyjohnasterius/fit-text-component/README.md

 # fit-text-component
-HTML Element that fits text on screen
+HTML Element that expands or contracts text to fill the entire width of the screen

 ## How to use